 Combating the Overdose Epidemic

 The opioid overdose epidemic has become a major public health crisis.
-Various initiatives and strategies have been implemented at local, state, and national levels to combat this crisis.
+To combat this crisis, various initiatives and strategies have been implemented at local, state, and national levels.
 These initiatives focus on preventing substance misuse, treatment, and support for individuals struggling with opioid addiction.

 Overdose Statistics for the US and Illinois